Skip to main content

 “Same here, Ajabdeh.”
 She smiled faintly as she got in the car.
 He waved goodbye and turned to see Pratap standing by his car in the distance with a frown on his face and his hands in the pockets of his pants as he eyed Shakti.

 “What was that about?”
 He asked.
 Shakti shook his head.
 “Nothing.
-I will get Ranima and we can go home.”
-Pratap suddenly felt a warm wave of jealousy in his ears as he eyed his brother and the cab that just left.
+I will get Ranima, and we can go home.”
+Pratap suddenly felt a warm wave of jealousy in his ears as he eyed his brother and the cab that had just left.
 What was going on?
 Why was his brother sharing a smile with her?
 Were they flirting?

 Ajabdeh locked herself in the bedroom and silently screamed into her pillow.
 How dare someone offer her money for her services?
 She had never felt this cheap and disrespected in her life.
 She truly wondered what he had told or implied to his mother.
 Why was she in the middle of it all?
 She was not sure.
 She inhaled and wiped away her tears.
 Perhaps this was the Universe’s way of telling her to move on.
 To show her that her feelings had no place in the world.
 Ajabdeh got up and grabbed her phone.
 She unfollowed him first, then removed him from her followers list.
-Then she opened the phonebook and her hand hovered between Block and Delete.
+Then she opened the phonebook, and her hand hovered between Block and Delete.
 She inhaled and deleted his number before falling back into her pillow.
 She was moving on from the rich people's shit for good.

 “What are you doing here?”
-She asked narrowing her eyes at him.
+She asked, narrowing her eyes at him.

 “Pardon?”
 She raised her eyebrows.
 “He came to talk to me.”